 Why is finding my personal style important?

-Since our style is an excellent channel for expressing our personality, taste, esthetic- even our values and principles- it’s only natural to want to fully harness it!
+Since our style is an excellent channel for expressing our personality, taste, aesthetic- even our values and principles- it’s only natural to want to fully harness it!

 Even more so, when you consider it’s a means of establishing your presence before you have the chance to say a word.